kubernetes-sigs/gateway-api/site-src/guides/http-cors.md

 ???+ info "Extended Support Feature: HTTPRouteCORS"
     This feature is part of extended support, and requires your implementation to support the feature `HTTPRouteCORS`.
 For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).

+??? success "Standard Channel since v1.5.0"
+    The `HTTPRouteCORS` feature has been part of the Standard Channel since `v1.5.0`.
+For more information on release channels, refer to our [versioning guide](../concepts/versioning.md).

 The [HTTPRoute resource](../api-types/httproute.md) can be used to configure Cross-Origin Resource Sharing (CORS).
 CORS is a security feature that allows or denies web applications running at one domain to make requests for resources